 During 2011 several ornamental shrubs on the eastern side of the building were replaces with fruiting trees, bushes and herbs.
 These have provided an increasingly productive harvest each year for the benefit of staff and students. (first harvest pictured below)

 New bins were introduced in 2012 to allow staff and students to separate recyclable material from landfill waste.
 Consideration is now being given to appropriate strategies for separating and making use of green waste.

 Dr Nick Towle, Clinical Medical Education Advisor and Sustainability Officer, is supported by a team of administrative and academic staff in researching and implementing a range of sustainability endeavours.
-Ms Veronica Moore was instrumental in leading an initiative where ornamental shrubs were replaced with fruiting trees, berry bushes and herbs that are enjoyed by staff and students alike.

 Authorised by the Director, Rural Clinical School

 14 July, 2014